bagisto/user-guide/src/reporting/sales-report.md

 ### 11) Sales By Coupon

-This report tracks sales generated through specific discount coupons.
+This report tracks the orders placed with each discount coupon.
 It helps store owners measure the effectiveness of their marketing campaigns and coupon strategies.

 **Key Metrics:**

 - **Coupon Code:** The specific code used for the discount.
+Click it to open the cart rule it belongs to.
-- **Order ID:** Links to the order details.
+- **Orders:** The number of orders that used the coupon.
-- **Sales Amount:** Total sales associated with the coupon.
+- **Discount:** The total discount given through the coupon.
-- **View Details:** Drill-down to see all orders that used a specific coupon.
+- **View Details:** Drill-down to see the full list of coupons and their totals.

 <ImagePopup src="/images/reporting/sales-coupon.png" alt="Sales By Coupon" />